Visyond/website-hugo/site/content/solutions/collaboration-new.md

       - text: Prevent version chaos and see history of changes
       - text: Reduce risk of errors and architectural changes in the model
       - text: 'Understand spreadsheet structure, detect errors and anomalies'
+    descr: >-
-    descr: "Have **complete control over your projects at every step of the way** and ensure data security, correctness and integrity of your models, identify errors, track changes, and document the information flows.\r\n\r<br><br>\nEmpower collaborative self-service planning, budgeting, forecasting and automated analytics without the fear of deleting or changing your collaborators’ work.\r\n\r<br><br>\nInstantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, anywhere you are.\r"
+      Have **complete control over your projects at every step of the way** and ensure data security, correctness and integrity of your models, identify errors, track changes, and document the information flows.<br><br>

+      Empower collaborative self-service planning, budgeting, forecasting and automated analytics without the fear of deleting or changing your collaborators’ work.<br><br>

+      Instantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, anywhere you are.
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Store Multiple Assumptions